Magnushammer: A Transformer-Based Approach to Premise Selection: Introduction

 \section{Introduction}

-Automating mathematical reasoning has been a central theme of artificial intelligence~\citep{de1970mathematical, handbook_atp}.
-More recently, machine learning has led to significant advancements in both informal ~\citep{lewkowycz2022solving} and formal theorem proving~\citep{kaliszyk2015mizar,alemi2016deepmath, polu2020generative,autoform_wu}.
-The latter approach, which we adopt in this paper, allows automatic verification of proofs generated by machine learning models through their interaction with proof assistants~\citep{paulson2000isabelle, moura2015lean}.
+Automating mathematical reasoning has been a central theme of artificial intelligence since its earliest days~\citep{de1970mathematical}.
+Recently, machine learning has led to significant advancements in both informal ~\citep{lewkowycz2022solving} and formal mathematical reasoning~\citep{kaliszyk2015mizar,alemi2016deepmath, polu2020generative, han2021proof}.
+The latter approach, adopted in this paper, allows mechanical verification of proofs by proof assistants.

-Mathematics is hierarchical in that it builds upon itself and bootstraps from an already established body of knowledge.
-Consequently, proving a mathematical statement is considered a creative process that, among others, requires intuition, insights, and a good choice of strategies \citep{gowers2000importance, tao2007good}.
-These abilities can help to determine appropriate facts that, when used at a given step, advance the proof and ultimately lead to the desired conclusion.
-In automated reasoning systems, this process is known as premise selection.
+Modern mathematics development is gradual: it feeds upon a huge body of already established knowledge and constantly adds to it.
+Proving a mathematical statement requires retrieval of facts from the knowledge base that can advance the proof.
+In automated reasoning literature, this retrieval process is known as \textit{premise selection}.

-Many tools have been developed to tackle premise selection~\citep{alama2011premise, kuhlwein2012overview, kaliszyk2017holstep, bansal2019holist}, including a broad class known as "hammers", which integrate Automated Theorem Provers (ATPs) into interactive proof assistants~\citep{Paulson2012ThreeYO, hol4hammer, holyhammer, coqhammer}.
-One such tool, known as Sledgehammer~(SH)~\citep{Paulson2012ThreeYO}, has gained prominence with Isabelle \citep{paulson2000isabelle}, where it helped to create a significant portion of Isabelle's proof corpus, the Archive of Formal Proofs\footnote{\href{https://www.isa-afp.org}{https://www.isa-afp.org}}.
-Although hammers have been integrated into other proof assistants~\citep{hol4hammer, coqhammer}, they are not yet available in all proof assistants~\citep{ebner2020integration}: implementing hammers is a challenging task due to the varied structure of proof objects and the complex translation techniques required across different logics.
-Hence, there is a pressing need for an effective premise selection tool that can work seamlessly across all proof assistants with minimal adaptation requirements.
+Many tools have been developed to tackle premise selection~\citep{alama2011premise, kuhlwein2012overview, kaliszyk2017holstep, bansal2019holist}, including a broad class known as ``hammers,'' which {leverage} powerful automated theorem provers (ATPs) to {determine useful premises}~\citep{Paulson2012ThreeYO, hol4hammer, holyhammer, coqhammer}.
+One such tool, Sledgehammer~(SH)~\citep{Paulson2012ThreeYO}, has gained prominence with Isabelle \citep{paulson2000isabelle}, where it helped to create a significant portion of Isabelle's proof corpus.
+Hammers are not yet available in all proof assistants~\citep{ebner2020integration}: implementing them is challenging due to the complex techniques required for different logics and type systems.
+There is a need for an effective premise selection tool that requires less adaptation to work for different proof assistants.